The mass hysteria surrounding sexual pleasure and the hypothetical consent of non-living machines.

-The report Our Sexual Future With Robots which you can read in full here – is a detailed look at the mostly-hypothetical subject, which claims some positives for sex robots, but also posits various, more clickbait-friendly nightmare scenarios for an android-driven future.
-Some, like the use of child sex robots, seem legitimate areas of concern, even if some therapists have advocated their use in the treatment of paedophiles.
+The report Our Sexual Future With Robots which you can read in full here – is a detailed look at the mostly hypothetical subject, which claims some positives for sex robots, but also posits various, more clickbait-friendly nightmare scenarios for an android-driven future.
+Some, like the use of child sex robots, seem legitimate areas of concern, even if a few therapists have advocated their use in the treatment of paedophiles.
 Others, like the idea of robots being used to carry out rape fantasies, seem a bigger stretch, especially as there is no evidence that anyone intends to use robots (and let’s just point out here that sex robots remain, for the most part, a non-existent fantasy at the moment).
 This latter idea seems to stem from the idea that robots will be built to be ‘non-consenting’, which in itself seems fairly unlikely, and the idea that such robots will therefore encourage rape in real life.
 Yet surely anyone who buys one of these mythical ‘rape dolls’ would, by default, already be inclined towards rape.
 At worst, the doll would make no difference; at best, it might offer a non-human outlet for the person to act out their dangerous fantasies on.

 Then there is the fear that sex robots will increase social isolation.
-Some might suggest that the main target audience for a sex robot will be people who are already socially isolated, and the robots will offer them some form of surrogate partner in place of the one they don’t have – but no. Apparently, lonely, elderly, isolated people should stay alone because other people find the idea of sex robots unseemly.
+Some might suggest that the main target audience for a sex robot will be people who are already socially isolated, and the robots will offer them some form of a surrogate partner in place of the one they don’t have – but no. Apparently, lonely, elderly, isolated people should stay alone because other people find the idea of sex robots unseemly.

 But things became really ludicrous when the Salvation Army waded in.
 Unlike Suzanne Moore, they don’t see sex robots as a solution against humans being forced into sex work.
 Quite the opposite.
 “The Salvation Army is concerned that by offering another option for purchasing sex though “a sexbot” (sex robot) it could fuel demand for sex with people and lead to traffickers exploiting more vulnerable individuals to meet this demand” said their representative Kathryn Taylor.
 Now, you and I might think that there is already a fair demand for sex with people, and wonder how an anatomically correct, compliant doll that costs several thousand dollars would create that desire in an otherwise uninterested person – but of course, this is an evangelical organisation, not noted for its sexually liberal attitudes, exploiting a fear of sex trafficking to make a wider moral judgement.
 This is, after all, an organisation that still bans gay members – indeed, they have actively lobbied against gay rights (or even the rights of gay people to exist).
 They are not exactly sex positive.
 So I suspect the Sally Army would much rather people died alone and sexless than have any ungodly outlet for their feelings.